Tanzyingsz/DDM-Dissertation/Literature Review 5.1.md

-# Why and how digital storytelling optimize user experience of a e-commerce brand
+# Why and how digital storytelling optimize user experience of an e-commerce brand

 #### -The case of RE:source, a sustainable B2C second-hand website